Jaiditya11/Object-Detection/README.md

 # Object-Detection
-Track and Count Objects using YOLOv8
+Track and Count Objects using YOLOv8,ByteTrack and Supervision